groundwater/virsh/README.md

 # VIR Shell

-> An experiment, everything might change, never use this
+> An experiment, slow, everything might change, never use this

 ## Try It